The Personhood Credential Becomes the Internet Passport

 Proof-of-personhood does not arrive alone.
 It is part of a wider credential stack forming around the web.

 W3C's Verifiable Credentials Data Model defines a standard way to express claims as credentials and presentations.
-W3C's 2025 Digital Credentials API work points toward websites requesting credentials from user-held wallets, with browsers mediating consent, credential selection, and presentation.
-W3C frames the goal as secure, private, seamless exchange of verifiable information, while also noting unresolved privacy and security questions, including unlinkability and the role of user agents.
+W3C's Digital Credentials API work points toward websites requesting credentials from user-held wallets, with browsers mediating consent, credential selection, issuance, and presentation.
+As of the June 2026 Working Draft, that API is not a finished W3C Recommendation; it is a standards-track design whose security, privacy, protocol registry, and user-agent role still matter.

 At the agent layer, Cloudflare has been pushing cryptographic verification for bot and agent traffic.
 Its Web Bot Auth proposal argues that user-agent headers and IP addresses are no longer enough, and that bots or agents should be able to sign requests so origins can verify the source.
 Cloudflare and GoDaddy's 2026 agentic-web announcement extends the same logic to agent naming, discovery, permissions, audit logs, and marketplace trust.